elvynmejia/online-shopping-cart/README.md

 Depo tutorial.
-Agile Web Development with Rails 4 by Sam Ruby Some changes to GemFile have been made.
+Agile Web Development with Rails 4 by Sam Ruby.
+Some changes to GemFile have been made.